What has been done so far?

 Will buses serve the new railway station?

 Development of suitable bus service provision to the station will be considered throughout the development of the project.
-The Combined Authority will continue to work with Leeds City Council and bus operators to deliver the most appropriate services that meets the needs of passengers.
+We will continue to work with Leeds City Council and bus operators to deliver the most appropriate services that meets the needs of passengers.

 Will the station be staffed?

 Based on current assumptions the station will not be categorised as a staffed station.
-However, the provision of staff at the station is a commercial decision for the operator and we will be working closely with the operator to understand whether staff presence is required at the proposed station.
+However, the provision of staff at the station is a commercial decision for the operator.

 What passenger waiting facilities will the station have?

-The specification for the station building and waiting facilities will be refined during detailed design.
-Current proposals include ticket machines and a covered seating area.
+The specification for the station and waiting facilities will be refined during detailed design.
+Current proposals include covered seating areas.

 Will the station have facilities to purchase a ticket?